scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 by linked datasets.
 It is natural to describe such domains by graphs.
 We use the NetworkX library [Hag08]_ to build the graphs we work with.
-NetworkX provides data structures to represents different kinds of graphs (undirected, weighted, directed, etc), together with implementations of many graph algorithms.
-NetworkX allows to use any hashable Python object as a node identifier.
+NetworkX provides data structures to represents different kinds of graphs (undirected, weighted, directed, etc.), together with implementations of many graph algorithms.
+NetworkX allows one to use any hashable Python object as a node identifier.
 Also, any Python object can be used as a node, edge, or graph attribute.
 We exploit this capability by using the LSA vector representation of a Wikipedia article, which is a NumPy array, as a node attribute.